Vanessa Hudgens Steps Out In Sports Bra, Shows Off Insane Abs

 Vanessa Hudgens showed off her killer abs during a day out with her boyfriend, Austin Butler, this week.
-The former High School Musical star left little the imagination as she donned a skimpy sports bra as her top.
+The former High School Musical star left little to the imagination as she donned a skimpy sports bra as her top.

 According to The Daily Mail, Vanessa Hudgens rocked a tiny black sports bra, which flaunted her ample cleavage as she and Austin Butler were photographed showing some PDA in Los Angeles on Wednesday.